Earl Scruggs: Development

 Earl Scruggs did not invent three-finger banjo playing; in fact, he said the three-finger style was the most common way to play the five-string banjo in his hometown in western North Carolina.
 An early influence was a local banjoist, DeWitt "Snuffy" Jenkins, who plucked in a finger style.
 According to banjoist and historian Tony Trischka, "Jenkins came about as close as one could to Scruggs style without actually playing it".
 At age ten, when Scruggs first learned the technique, he recalled that he was at home in his room after a quarrel with his brother.
 He was idly playing a song called "Reuben" and suddenly realized that he was playing with three fingers, not two.
 "That excited me to no end", he later recalled, and said he ran through the house repeatedly yelling "I've got it".
 From there he devoted all his free time to perfecting his timing and to adding syncopation and variations to it.
 Controversy exists as to the actual origin of three-finger picking style.
-Don Reno, an eminent banjo player who also played this style and who knew Scruggs at that young age, described Scruggs' early playing as similar to that of Snuffy Jenkins.
+Don Reno, an eminent banjo player who also played this style and who knew Scruggs at that young age, described Scruggs's early playing as similar to that of Snuffy Jenkins.
 Scruggs, however, consistently referred to it as his own, saying that he adapted to it "a syncopated roll that was quite different."
 On the subject, John Hartford said, "Here's the way I feel about it.
 Everybody's all worried about who invented the style and it's obvious that three finger banjo pickers have been around a long time—maybe since 1840.
 But it's my feeling that if it wasn't for Earl Scruggs, you wouldn't be worried about who invented it."